 Sometimes we may need to share information and work in partnership with other agencies when there are concerns about a student's welfare.
 Where possible, we will ensure that concerns about our students are discussed with their parents first unless we have reason to believe that such a move would be contrary to the student's welfare.

-If your child is ever concerned about safety or wellbeing or about a friend, they should talk to one of the school's Safeguarding Team.
+Any student concerned about safety or wellbeing or about a friend, should talk to one of the school's Safeguarding Team (details below).

 As part of our ongoing commitment to safeguarding we have taken the opportunity to join the Operation Encompass scheme which is led by the Met Police.